Choose the Best Sena Helmet for You – Stryker, Phantom, Impulse, Surge, Cavalry 2 and More

 How much is a Sena helmet?

 Sena helmets are surprisingly affordable, especially when compared to the cost of buying a similar-quality helmet and integrating a Sena unit on top.
-Prices range from $175 (for the Cavalry half helmet) to $500+ for the Stryker or Impulse full face and modular helmets.
+Prices range from around the mid-$300s for the Cavalry 2 half helmet to $500+ for Sena’s premium full-face and modular helmets like the Stryker, Phantom, and Impulse.

 Compare that to integrating a $200 – $400 Sena unit on to a $200 – $400 helmet from Shoei, Arai, or Bell – and you’re getting something like a 50% discount along with better sound sealing and no bulky unit hanging off your helmet!